David Allan Coe: Outlaw years (1976–1982)

 By 1977, the outlaw movement was nearing its apex, having seen the release of Willie Nelson's blockbuster album Red Headed Stranger and country music's first platinum-selling album, Wanted!
 The Outlaws.
-Coe considered himself as integral as anyone in the evolution of the outlaw country genre, and began saying so in his music.
+Coe considered himself as integral as anyone in the evolution of the outlaw country genre and began saying so in his music.
 As noted in AllMusic's review of the album, "On Rides Again, by trying to make a conscious outlaw record and aligning himself with the movement's two progenitors on the opening track, "Willie, Waylon, and Me"...Coe already set up self-parody unintentionally – something that continued to curse him."
 The songs on Rides Again cross-fade without the usual silences between tracks, which was unusual for country music, and feature Coe's heavily phased guitar.
 Coe was also permitted to use his own band on several tracks, a major concession for Columbia at the time.
-However, some of his peers resented Coe placing himself in such exalted company, and felt he was exploiting his relationship with his fellow outlaws.
+However, some of his peers resented Coe placing himself in such exalted company and felt he was exploiting his relationship with his fellow outlaws.
 Jennings' drummer Richie Albright called Coe "a great, great songwriter.
 A great singer.
 But he could not tell the truth if it was better than a lie he'd made up.
 Waylon didn't make him comfortable enough to hang around.
 But Willie did.
-I was around Willie quite a bit and David Allan was with him eighty percent of the time.
+I was around Willie quite a bit and David Allan was with him 80% of the time.
 Willie allowed him to hang around."
 Coe managed to maintain friendships with both Jennings and Nelson, despite the former's cool treatment of him at times.
 In his autobiography, Jennings mentions Coe once (in a chapter titled "The Outlaw Shit"), calling him "the most sincere of the bunch" of bandwagon jumpers, but contends, "when it came to being an Outlaw, the worst thing he ever did was double-parking on Music Row", adding:

 He wrote a song called "Waylon, Willie, and Me" at the same time he started taking pot shots at us in interviews, saying that Willie [Nelson] and Kris [Kristofferson] had sold out, that I was running around wearing white buck shoes, and none of us was really an Outlaw.
-He was the only Outlaw in Nashville...I saw him in Fort Worth and I put my finger right up to his chest.
+He was the only Outlaw in Nashville...I saw him in Fort Worth, and I put my finger right up to his chest.
 'You gotta knock that shit off', I told him.
 'I ain't never done anything to you.'
 He protested, 'They just set us up...you know I love you, Waylon."...he could drive me crazy, but there was something about David that pulled at my heartstrings.